vivekreddy-k/apis-react-17/README.md

-# Routing using react-router Part 3
+# Routing using react-router and API's

 - Navigating to Specific Blog
   - using Path Parameters